-Astronomical Tourist Attractions in the Kingston Area
+Astronomical Tourist Attractions in the Kingston, Ontario Canada Area

 Page Created: 2005 March 06

-Page last updated: 2006 November 14
+Page last updated: 2025 May 15

 Churchill Park Sundial * City Park * Ellis Hall Observatory * Holleford Crater * Miller Hall Geology Museum * Radio Telescope Ruins * Stirling Hall

-We have been asked by numerous visitors, "What is there to see in the Kingston Ontario area that a person with an Astronomy interest might like to see?"
+We have been asked by numerous visitors, "What is there to see in the Kingston Ontario area that is a person with an Astronomy interest might like to see?"

 The answer is this web page with links, photos and some background information about anything that we can think of with astronomical links in the area.